makaylacodes/food-blog/README.md

-# blog
+# Food Blog

-This is a food blog written in HTML and CSS.
-It offers users a variety of recipes and food related content.
+This is a static website for a food blog written entirely in HTML and CSS.
+The blog offers offers users a variety of recipes and food related content

+Below is a quick view of the site's functions.